Lake Protection

 Storm Water Erosion Elimination Program (SWEEP)

 As stated in the current By-laws of the Association, our purpose is to “promote the welfare of Lovell Lake and its environment and community”.
-The Board has recognized over the years that maintaining and improving the quality of lake water is one of the most important aspects of promoting the Lake’s welfare and has instituted several multi-year programs (e.g.: weed watch, water testing, Lake Host) to achieve that.
+The Board has recognized over the years that maintaining and improving the quality of lake water is one of the most important aspects of promoting the Lake’s welfare and has instituted several multi-year programs (e.g., weed watch, water testing, Lake Host) to achieve that.
 The generosity of our membership allows us to expand our reach to fund additional proactive measures against degradation of our water quality.

 Our first initiative is the Storm Water Erosion Elimination Program, or SWEEP, which financially assists landowners in the remediation of soil erosion projects.
 Our plan is simple: LLA will pay 50% of the project costs, capped at a $2,000 grant, for qualifying high impact projects or 33% of the project costs, capped at $1,000, for qualifying low and medium impact projects.
 The water quality impact assessments from the 2022 AWWA/LLA Watershed Survey (link below) will be used to determine the impact level.